deckhouse/virtualization/docs/FAQ.md

 ## How to provide windows answer file (Sysprep)

-To provide Sysprep ability it's necessary to define in virtual machine with SysprepSecret provisioning.
+To provide Sysprep ability it's necessary to define in virtual machine with SysprepRef provisioning.
 Set answer files (typically named unattend.xml or autounattend.xml) to secret to perform unattended installations of Windows.
 You can also specify here other files in base64 format (customize.ps1, id_rsa.pub, ...) that you need to successfully execute scripts inside the answer file.